Supervisor/supervisor/README.txt

   this to 0 to indicate an unlimited number of backups.
 Default: 10.
   (New in 3.0, replaces "logfile_backups")

-  'stdout_capturefile' -- file written to when process is in "stdout capture mode" (see "Capture Mode and Process Communication Events" later in this document).
-May be a file path, NONE, or AUTO.
-The stdout_capturefile value can contain Python string expressions that will evaluated against a dictionary that contains the keys "process_num", "program_name" and "group_name".
-Default: NONE.
+  'stdout_capture_maxbytes' -- max number of bytes written to FIFO when process is in "stdout capture mode" (see "Capture Mode and Process Communication Events" later in this document).
+Should be an integer (suffix multipliers like "KB", "MB" and "GB" can used in the value).
+If this value is 0, process capture mode will be off.
+  Default: 0.
 (New in 3.0)

   'stderr_logfile' -- Put process stderr output in this file unless redirect_stderr is true.
 Accepts the same value types as